johnnovak/nim-nanovg/README.md

 The [API documentation](/doc) is in-progress, currently it's a slightly edited version of the original NanoVG source comments.

-You can also check the [NanoVG README](https://github.com/memononen/nanovg) for further info.
+You can also check out the [NanoVG README](https://github.com/memononen/nanovg) for further info.